 Stop texting your ex!
 Feel like you want to?
 Then resist the urge my friends, resist the urge!
 In fact, drop your phone right now (unless of course you’re reading this on it) and push it to the other side of the room.
-Here’s how to stop texting your ex, with 10 things to do instead of texting your ex…
+Here’s how to stop texting your ex, with 10 things to do instead…

 1) Text It Out On Your Notes Instead